lorena-zuzic/benzene_mapping/README.md

 Copy script output and insert it into Benzene_50.top file.

-Finally, don't forget to include Benzene_50.top into your main topology file (topol.top).
+Finally, include Benzene_50.top into your main topology file (topol.top).

 ## 3) Customising parameters for different membrane compositions